PhD in Statistics Application Process

 Three (3) Letters of Recommendation: The Department of Statistics and Probability requires THREE (3) letters of recommendation.
 These must be submitted from professors or other professionals who can assess your promise of success in our graduate program.
 You cannot upload the letters of reference yourself.
 There is a place for you to list the name and email of your recommenders and they will be contacted and asked to upload a letter for you.
 As writing and submitting a letter might take some time, please give your recommenders enough time to prepare their letters.

-- In the gray box, click “Register Recommender” and enter in their information.
+- Click “Add Recommender” and enter their information.

-- Decide if you want to waive your right to access your letters of recommendations, and then click either “Add Recommender” or “Back” to take you to the Letters of Recommendation page.
+- Decide if you want to waive your right to access your letters of recommendation.
+Sign electronically and then click "Send to Recommender” or click "Save" to enter details at a later time.
+When you "Send to Recommender," the system will send your reference an email of instructions on how to submit their letter of reference.

 Do not have hard copy letters of recommendation mailed.
-They must be submitted through the Student Portal: https://admissions.msu.edu/gradportal/
+They must be submitted through the Application Portal: explore.msu.edu/apply/

 TOEFL Scores (International Students Only): TOEFL test scores must be submitted to the Michigan State University Graduate Admissions Office by the Educational Testing Service.
 The Institutional Code for MSU is 1465.
 No department code is necessary.
 Please note that the Department of Statistics and Probability requires TOEFL, and we do not accept other language tests.
 The TOEFL test is valid for 2 years from the date of the test to the first day of class for the admit semester.
-For fall semester 2021 that would be September 1, 2021.
+For Fall semester 2023 that would be September 1, 2023.

 - Reading 19